Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Hierarchical -Step Latent

-\looseness=-1 \textbf{Forward models.} HKSL's forward models are a modified version of the common GRU recurrent cell~\citep{gru} that allows for multiple data inputs at each step.
+\textbf{Forward models.} HKSL's forward models are a modified version of the common GRU recurrent cell~\citep{gru} that allows for multiple data inputs at each step.
 See \Cref{app:forward-models} for a detailed mathematical description.
-At step $t=1$, the forward models take the representation produced by the level's encoder $z_1^l = e_{o}^l(o_1)$ along with a concatenation of $n^l$ action vectors $\bar{a}_1 = [a_1|...|a_{n^l}]$ to predict the latent representation of a future state $z^l_{1+n^l} = f^l(z^l_1,\bar{a}_1)$.
-For any following timestep $t>1$, the forward models take the predicted latent representation $z^l_t$ as input instead of the encoder representation.
+At step $t=1$ in a training trajectory, the forward models take the representation produced by the level's online encoder $z_1^l = e_{o}^l(o_1)$ along with a concatenation of $n^l$ consecutive action vectors $\bar{a}_1 = [a_1|...|a_{n^l}]$ to predict the latent representation of a future state $z^l_{1+n^l} = f^l(z^l_1,\bar{a}_1)$.
+For any following timestep $t>1$, the forward models take the predicted latent representation from the previous timestep as input instead of the encoder representation.

 \textbf{Communication managers.} Communication managers $c^{l,l-1}$ pass information from coarser to finer levels in the hierarchy ($l \rightarrow l-1$) while also allowing gradients to flow from finer to coarser levels ($l-1 \rightarrow l$).
-A communication manager $c^{l,l-1}$ takes all latent representations produced by level $l$ and one-hot-encoded step $t$ as inputs and extracts information that is relevant for the forward model in level $l-1$ at step $t$.
-For all levels other than the highest level in the hierarchy, the forward models also receive the output of $c$.
+At each rollout step for level $l-1$, the communication manager $c^{l,l-1}$ receives two inputs.
+First, it receives all latent representations in a rollout over $\tau$ produced by level $l$'s forward model $f^l$.
+Second, it receives a one-hot-encoded timestep $t$ that corresponds to the current rollout's timestep in level $l-1$.
+The communication manager's job is to extract information from the above level's rollout that is relevant for the below level's predictions at each step.
+The context vectors produced by the communication manager are used as an additional input into $f^{l-1}$ for all levels but the uppermost level in the hierarchy.
+Additionally, gradients from losses computed in level $l-1$ flow upwards into level $l$ through $c^{l,l-1}$ and are used to update parameters in above levels.